learn-co-curriculum/dsc-pandas-eda-lab/README.md

 ## Introduction

 In this section you've learned a lot about importing, cleaning up, analyzing (using descriptive statistics) and visualizing data.
-In this more free form project you'll get a chance to practice all of these skills with the Boston Housing data set, which contains housing values in the suburbs of Boston.
-The Boston Housing Data is commonly used by aspiring data scientists.
+In this more free form project you'll get a chance to practice all of these skills with the Boston Housing dataset, which contains housing values in the suburbs of Boston.
+The Boston housing data is commonly used by aspiring Data Scientists.

 ## Objectives